pallets/flask/docs/blueprints.rst

 -------------------------

-The basic concept of blueprints is that they record operations to execute when registered on an application.
+The basic concept of blueprints is that they record operations to execute when registered on an application or another blueprint.
 Flask associates view functions with blueprints when dispatching requests and generating URLs from one endpoint to another.

 My First Blueprint
 ------------------